TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

     B --> C(Number)
 {{< /mermaid >}}

 Of course, we should also handle errors, like if the user types `5 + *`.
-But for now, let’s keep it simple.
+But for now, let's keep it simple.

 To output a number, the computer needs to calculate the result based on operators (like `+` and `*`) and numbers (like `5`, `6`, and `3`).
-That part’s straightforward.
-What’s tricky is teaching the computer to understand what the input string *means*.
+That part's straightforward.
+What's tricky is teaching the computer to understand what the input string *means*.
 When you see

 {{< katex >}}
 \\( 5 + 6 * 3 \\)